chipsalliance/chisel/README.md

 * Yosys Verilog-to-Firrtl Front-end: https://github.com/cliffordwolf/yosys

 #### Installation Instructions
-*Disclaimer*: This project is in alpha, so there is no guarantee anything works.
-The installation instructions should work for OSX/Linux machines.
+*Disclaimer*: The installation instructions should work for OSX/Linux machines.
+Other environments may not be tested.

 ##### Prerequisites
  1. If not already installed, install [verilator](http://www.veripool.org/projects/verilator/wiki/Installing) (Requires at least v3.886)